eerkela/bertrand/docs/source/content/api/detect_type.rst

     >>> pdcast.detect_type(pd.Series([1., 2+0j, pd.Timestamp(0)]))    # doctest: +SKIP
     CompositeType({float[python], complex[python], datetime[pandas]})

-The returned :class:`CompositeType` also tracks the type that was observed at each :attr:`index <CompositeType.index>`.
+This also tracks the type that was observed at each :attr:`index <CompositeType.index>`.

 .. doctest::